alphagov/govspeak/README.md

 Used in HTML publications.

 Statistic headlines highlight important numbers in content.
 Displays a statistic as a large number with a description.
 The statistic and description must make sense when read aloud.
-The giant number is denoted with `**`.
+The important number must be wrapped in `**`.

 ```
-{::stat-headline}
+{stat-headline}
 *13.8bn* years since the big bang
-{:/stat-headline}
+{/stat-headline}
 ```

 Creates the following: